OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 EDA involved exploring the commercial data to answer some key questions, including but not limited to:

 1. What are the top 10 highest-revenue countries and the top 10 countries with the highest-revenue-per-order up to date?
-2. Are there any seasonality
+2. Is there any seasonality observed when it comes to the company's monthly number of sales?
-3.
+3. How many percent
 4.
 5.